Our Request to Investigate Under House Rule X

 Recent oversight changes by agencies like

-USDA APHIS/BRS, CEQ and DOI and under new laws like NEPA, Endangered Species Act (ESA) and Biotechnology Regulations have greatly reduced public participation.
+USDA APHIS/BRS, CEQ and DOI and under new laws like NEPA "Phase 2", and the NEW Endangered Species Act (ESA) and Biotechnology Regulations have greatly reduced public participation.
 These changes now allow certain projects — including genetically engineered plants, trees, animal vaccines and even Genetically engineered insects and animals — to move forward without full environmental review or opportunities for citizen comment.

 To address these concerns, I have written to the Oversight & Investigations Subcommittee of the House Natural Resources Committee, invoking House Rule X, which gives Congress the power to investigate these agencies and ensure accountability.